Americas: Sports

 Baseball is one of the most popular sports in the Americas, having spread through the hemisphere after the growth of US influence in the late 19th century.
 It overtook cricket, a fellow bat-and-ball sport spread by earlier British influence, in most places outside of the Commonwealth Caribbean.
 Other American sports, such as basketball, have grown throughout the region over time.

 Football is perhaps the most popular and followed sport in the Americas.
-The North American region which also includes the Central and Caribbean national associations is overseen by the CONCACAF, while the South American region and its national teams are represented by the CONMEBOL.
+The North American region which also includes the Central and Caribbean national associations is overseen by CONCACAF, while the South American region and its national teams are represented by CONMEBOL.

 Multinational organizations

 The following is a list of multinational organizations in the Americas.